tdswl/SpotifyApp/README.md

 # SpotifyApp

-Experimental app to test Avalonia and Spotify Api
+Experimental app to test current state of Avalonia with Spotify Api

 To work with app - add clientId in SpotifyApp.Shared.Constants.ApplicationSettings